navnforfun/nuxt-2/Knowledge.md

 # e31 + 32 get a deck and get list deck
 # e33 update a deck
 Logic: Use modal in default - default has DeckForm - DeckForm emit onSubmit to Default
+# e34 Update logic
+Action in vuex can run async but mutation is not.
+You should call API in action, and interact with html in page

+# e35 header
+- Config title of a page by head:{}